 Depending on where along the video play the selection of CDN happens, we speak of on-start CDN selection or mid-stream CDN switching

 As its name suggests, in on-start CDN selection the CDN is assigned at the beginning of the stream and cannot be changed unless a “reload” occurs.
-A CDN is chosen based on a series of pre-defined business and business rules — e.g. cost, video bitrate, or type of user — and the selection can be made via two multi-CDN switching methods: by using the Domain Name System (DNS) or through an application programming interface (API).
+A CDN is chosen based on a series of pre-defined business and audience rules — e.g. cost, video bitrate, or type of user — and the selection can be made via two multi-CDN switching methods: by using the Domain Name System (DNS) or through an application programming interface (API).

 DNS-based CDN selection